awmckinley/config/modules/audio.trans/README.md

 # Audio Transcription

-AI-powered software for converting audio recordings into text transcripts with optional translation capabilities.
+Software for transcribing audio to text with translation options.